fernan-sax78/D-Drop/README.md

-# D-Drop drag and drop littles squares
+# D-Drop drag and drop littles squares....pagina no responsive